m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 ## Hash Function Quiz Solution
 ![](https://assets.omscs.io/9FCFF378-D376-46B5-8734-E5DB63549DCA.png)

 The **avalanche effect** states that a small change in the input to a hash function causes a large change to the output.
 We want this in place as a way to obscure similar passwords.
-Without the avalanche effect, an attacker may be able to deduce password `A` from its hash value if he knows that the hash of a string `B` is similar to `A`’s hash.
+Without the avalanche effect, an attacker may be able to deduce password `A` from its hash value if he knows that the hash of a string `B` is similar to `A`'s hash.

 ## Symmetric Encryption
 Symmetric encryption uses the same key for both encryption and decryption.
 The encryption algorithm takes the plaintext and the key as input and produces the ciphertext using substitution and permutation.
 The decryption algorithm reverses the encryption process, reproducing the original plaintext from the key and the ciphertext.